Here are 4 things to keep on your weekly routine and 4 to add to your nightly routine.

 But really, I don’t think that’s the case.

-They help lessen the mental overload we all share as busy moms.
+Weekly routines and habits are amazing because they help lessen the mental overload that we all share as busy moms!

 “It is utterly exhausting to keep track of everything for an entire family.
 There are countless invisible things a woman typically keeps track of that no one sees but her.”
 Mental Load of Motherhood

 By turning something from a to-do list line item to a habit… you simply do it without thinking.

 It no longer takes up brain space nor do you need to put reminders everywhere.
 You simply do it and it’s done regularly.

 What should I do in my weekly, nightly, and daily routines?